In this article

 How Much Does a Mississippi Fishing License Cost in 2026?

-Seniors 65+ get a free Senior Exempt License but must register through MDWFP.
-A lifetime sportsman license for residents is $1,000 and covers all hunting and fishing privileges.
+A lifetime sportsman license for Mississippi residents costs $1,000 and covers all hunting and fishing privileges, not just fishing.

 Where to Buy a Mississippi Fishing License

-Buy online at mdwfp.com/license.
+Buy online through the MDWFP license portal (opens in a new tab).
 The system prints licenses instantly or stores them on the MDWFP mobile app for digital display.

 License agents include Walmart, Academy Sports, Bass Pro Shops in Pearl, and over 400 local bait shops and sporting goods stores.
 MDWFP regional offices in Jackson, Tupelo, and Enid Lake also sell licenses.